 In general, the conclusions regarding the significance of the Preferred Program Alternative's contribution to cumulative impacts are the same as the conclusions regarding the Preferred Program Alternative's long-term impacts.
 This is due to the long-term nature of the Program, the size of the Program, and the wide range of related potential actions that fall within the scope of the Program.
 Many impacts of the Program that might not be significant if considered in a separate project-specific analysis of the individual actions that are part of the Program, are treated as significant at this programmatic level of review.
-In considering impacts from the Program together with impacts of other past, present and probable future projects, the cumulative impacts analysis did not identify any impacts which might cause an individually limited impact that by itself was not significant.
+In considering impacts from the Program together with impacts of other past, present and probable future projects, the cumulative impacts analysis did not identify any impacts which might cause an individually limited impact that by itself was not significant, but when considered together with other past, present, and probable future projects would be significant.